INITIAL SETTING OF YAESU Parametric EQ and HEIL PR Microphones

 NOW – DO NOT FORGET TO SAVE these by holding the menu button for 3 seconds.
 If you don’t do that, all of these settings go back to zero.
 Save your settings each time.

-The first low frequency filter removes all of that low end bass that destroys so many signals.
+The first low-frequency filter removes all of that low-end bass that destroys so many signals.
 They have lots of bass, no mids, no articulate highs so they end up sounding like mush.
 The mid frequency is very important.
 There is usually some craziness that happens around 400 Hz.
-That is usually notched a bit but there are voices that need some energy around 1000Hz attended to and your just have to make that decision by listening and select the mid range parameters.
-The all important issue is the third filter where you achieve speech articulation.
+That is usually notched a bit but there are voices that need some energy around 1000Hz attended to and you just have to make that decision by listening and select the midrange parameters.
+The all-important issue is the third filter where you achieve speech articulation.
 SO SO important and this + 8 dB boost at 2400 – 3000 HZ is the good starting point for that.
-The most important thing is to achieve a nice balance of lows, articulate mids and crisp highs.
-So many times I hear stations with so much low end you can’t understand what they are saying because they have not achieve good mid range speech articulation.
+The most important thing is to achieve a nice balance of lows, articulate mids, and crisp highs.
+So many times I hear stations with so much low end you can’t understand what they are saying because they have not achieved good mid-range speech articulation.